 meet the "pep"

-With 20 years of professional experience in the fields of Outdoor Recreation, Experiential Education and Team & Leadership Development, Scott Catucci currently serves as the Associate Director for Outdoor Education, Esports and Student Development in the Department of Recreation Services at Syracuse University.
+With over 20 years of professional experience in the fields of Outdoor Recreation, Experiential Education and Team & Leadership Development, Scott Catucci currently serves as the Associate Director for Outdoor Education, Esports and Student Development in the Department of Recreation Services at Syracuse University.
 In this position since 2005, Scott oversees and administers a variety of program areas and facilities including outdoor adventure trips, challenge course, team and student development programming, indoor climbing wall, Esports gaming room as well as the cross country ski & snowshoe center.
 Scott has a B.S.E in Recreation Education and a M.A. in Management of Leisure Services.
 Before accepting his current position at Syracuse University, Scott was the Director of the Cayuga Nature Centers TEAM Challenge program which consisted of both a low and high element challenge course designed primarily to serve local and regional school groups.

 Barb is a lifelong learner who enjoys learning and facilitating others’ experiences that bring leadership skills into focus and support people’s positive growth.
 Over the past 40 years as a professional educator, she has enjoyed elementary classroom teaching, and elementary, high school, and district level administration.
 She has worked as an adjunct at SUNY Oswego, where she earned Bachelor’s and Master’s degrees.
 She earned a Ph.D. from the Catholic University of America in educational leadership.
 Recently, Barb received the Henry G. Cram Accreditation Leadership Award from the Middle States Association.
 Currently, Barb’s favorite leisure time activities most often involve time spent with her husband, Larry, and their grandchildren.